-This is Part II in the “Should I Stay or Should I Go?” series.
-Part I focused on how to evaluate whether staying in graduate school is a good idea for you.
-In this article, I’ll discuss the logistical aspects of exiting a graduate program if you’ve made the decision to leave.
+If you’re wondering if you should quit graduate school and are looking for some advice, you’ve come to the right place.
+Following on from Part I of our “Should I Stay or Should I Go?” series, which focused on how to evaluate whether staying in graduate school is a good idea for you, Part II discusses the logistical aspects of exiting a graduate program if you’ve decided to leave.

 If you are or have ever been a graduate student, at some point you have likely asked yourself the following question: “Do I really want to be in graduate school, or would I be better off pursuing a career that doesn’t require this degree?”

 But fear not, dear reader!
-Many people find themselves in the middle of graduate school and wanting to take their career in a different direction.
+Many people find themselves partway through graduate school when they decide they want to take their career in a different direction.
 Immediately after leaving grad school, I took a biotech job in industry and am now happier than ever!

-If you are a grad student and you have made the decision to leave your program, take the following steps to ensure that the decision is a good one and that the transition is as graceful and painless as possible.
+If you’re a grad student and you’ve made the decision to quit graduate school, take the following steps to ensure that the decision is a good one and that the transition is as graceful and painless as possible.

-Step 1: Acknowledge That Your Decision to Leave Is A-OK and Get Support
+Step 1: Acknowledge That Your Decision to Quit Graduate School Is A-OK and Get Support

 Before telling your advisor you want out, though, discuss your decision with as many people as you are comfortable with.
-The reasons are several fold: not only will you get support from those who care about you, but you also may find alternative solutions or opportunities you may not have been aware of.
+There are several reasons for this: not only will you get support from those who care about you, but you also might find alternative solutions or opportunities you may not have been aware of.

 Step 3: Keep as Many Doors Open as You Can Throughout the Process!